-Your qualifications as a Washington wiseman and Biden-ologist are unsurpassed: Harvard Law Review editor, Recount Chair for Al Gore, Obama’s infectious disease Czar, Chief Counsel to the Senate Judiciary Committee Joe Biden chaired, and Chief of Staff to Vice President Biden.
-So, before discussing the five books you’ve chosen about him, please give us a peek at the Joe Biden behind the aviators.
+Your qualifications as a Washington wiseman and Biden-ologist are unsurpassed: Harvard Law Review editor, Recount Chair for Al Gore, Obama’s infectious disease czar, Chief Counsel to the Senate Judiciary Committee Joe Biden chaired, and Chief of Staff to President Biden.
+Before discussing the books you’ve chosen about him, please give us a peek at the Joe Biden behind the aviators.

 The most revealing truth about Joe Biden is that what you see is what you get.
 He’s genuinely avuncular.
 He connects to the people he meets, whether they’re people who work for him, or people on the campaign trail.
 The stories about how he stays in contact with a young person coping with a stutter or a grieving parent—they’re just the tip of the iceberg.
 He cares and it’s real.
 When my father passed away, in 1995, it had been three years since I worked for Joe Biden, but his was the very first phone call I got.

 People may not appreciate how much he digs into details.
 Anyone who briefs him on any topic knows that the briefing goes on as long as is allowed—and then some.
 He’s interested in all the facts, even those that do not line up with his preconceptions.
 In the years I worked for him in the White House, he took calls from Governors and Senators without regard to political party.
 And he sought out informed opinions from across the spectrum on what worked, what wasn’t working, and what needed to be changed.

 To what extent is Joe Biden explained by descriptors like ‘old’, ‘white’ and ‘male’?